 An administration committee ensures the correct running of the association, including recruitment and management of the interpreters, relations with outside organisations, financial management and maintaining our web site up to date.

-The association currently has over 60 members who operate in 25 languages.
-About half of them are foreigners living in the region: the other half are French citizens who speak one or more foreign languages fluently.
+The association currently has about 70 members who operate in 25 languages.
+About half of them are foreigners living in the region, the other half are French citizens who speak one or more foreign languages fluently.

 When joining, a new interpreter makes a commitment to confidentiality.
-A web site www.mauxsansfrontiere.org gives basic information on the association (organisation, contacts) and makes available, on-line, joining forms and general procedures to follow during interventions.
+A web site www.mauxsansfrontiere.org gives basic information on the association (organisation, contacts) and provides joining forms and general procedures to follow during interventions.

 How we operate